Psychology 2070 - Human Growth and Development » Fall 2022 » Quiz 9

 Alice, Jane, Lois, and Sandra have been friends since grade school.
 Over the years, they have supported each other and shared in each other's joys and sadness.
 Which model of social relations does this scenario represent?

-A. the longitudinal model
+the network model

-B. the convoy model
+the cohort model

-C. the cohort model
+the convoy model

-D. the network model
+the longitudinal model

 Question #26